 And when you cracked that.

-I know that once you have a correctly exposed, well composed shot, the rest is just a matter of a little bit of work to make something memorable.
+I know that once you have a correctly exposed, well-composed shot, the rest is just a little work to make something memorable.

 It is always rewarding to revisit images, flick through your own photo book, or look up on your wall and see an original piece of work that’s all yours.
 That makes it all so very worthwhile.